zBreeez3y/EzEnum/README.md

 ## What EzEnum does...
 EzEnum will perform the following:
-- Will automatically connect to your HackTheBox/TryHackMe VPN connection respectively
+- Will automatically connect to your HackTheBox/TryHackMe VPN server respectively
   #### IMPORTANT:
    - **You will have to edit the script to supply the path to your TryHackMe/HackTheBox OVPN file.**
    - Edit the path on line **223** and provide path to HackTheBox OVPN